Student Beans Standard Terms & Conditions

 The Client acknowledges that on sales of any goods and services using the Services, the Client and not TBG is the selling contracting party and is solely responsible for supplying the relevant goods or services, providing refunds to customers and calculating payment of Sales Tax and, in doing so, complying with all Applicable Law.

-Where this Agreement is signed on behalf of a party (“agent”) (i) the agent warrants that they have full and proper authority to sign on behalf of the Client; and (ii), the agent must, if requested, disclose full contact details for the relevant individual(s) within the Client
+Where the details of the party (“agent”) have been submitted (i) the agent warrants that they have full and proper authority to sign on behalf of the Client; and (ii), the agent must, if requested, disclose full contact details for the relevant individual(s) within the Client

 Client’s Obligations - All Clients.
 The Client shall: